guyi49/just-for-interest/ietls/talking/02事/part1.md

         - Yes.I was educated to establish the concept of lifelong when I was young.
         - So I take studying as a daily habit.

-## part 2
-给别人建议：
-Describe a time when you gave advice to others.
-When it was, to whom you gave the advice, what the advice was, and explain why you gave the advice.

-早起：
-Describe a time when you got up early.
-When it was, what you did, why you got up early, and how you felt about it.

-等待特殊事情：
-Describe a time when you waited for something special that would happen.
-What you waited for, where you waited, why it was special, and explain how you felt while you were waiting.

-自行车/摩托车/汽车旅行：
-Describe a bicycle/motorcycle/car trip you would like to go.
-Who you would like to go with, where you would like to go, when you would like to go, and explain why you would like to go by bicycle/motorcycle/car.

-善待不喜欢的人：Describe a time you were friendly to someone you didn’t like.
-When and where it happened, who he/she was, why you didn’t like this person, and explain why you were friendly to him/her on that occasion.

-浪费时间：
-Describe an activity you usually do that wastes your time.
-What it is, when you usually do it, why you do it, and explain why you think it wastes your time.

-为家人骄傲：
-Describe a time when you felt proud of a family member.
-When it happened, who the person is, what the person did, and explain why you felt proud of him/her.

-困难的事：
-Describe a difficult thing you did.
-What it was, hoe you did/completed it, why it was difficult, and how you felt about doing it.

-搬到新家/新学校：
-Describe a time when you moved to a new home/school.
-When you moved, where you moved, why you moved, and how you felt about it.

-别人讲述的故事：
-Describe a story someone told you and you remember.
-What the story was about, who told you this story, why you remember it, and how you feel about it.

-远距离步行：
-Describe a long walk you ever had.
-When this happened, where you walked, who you were with, and explain how you felt about this long walk.

-语言学习：
-Describe a thing you did to learn another language.
-What language you learnt, what you did, how it helped you learn the language, and how you felt about it.

-有趣的讨论：
-Describe an interesting conversation you had with your friend.
-Who you spoke with, where you were, what the conversation was about, and explain why you think it was interesting.

-组织开心活动：
-Describe a time when you organized a happy event successfully.
-What the event was, how you prepared for it, who helped you organize, and explain why you think it was a successful event.

-去新地方：
-Describe a time you visited a new place.
-Where the new place is, when you went there, why you went there, and explain how you feel about the place.

-未酬壮志：
-Describe an ambition that you haven’t achieved.
-What it is, why you haven’t achieved it, what you did, and how you felt about it.

-homework:
-part 1
-物：colours,mirrors
-事件： weekend.
-part 2
-住所